Skip to Content

 Did you know mangroves are some of the richest carbon sinks in the world?
 In fact, mangroves can sequester four times more carbon than rainforests!

-The loss of mangroves not only affects habitats and wildlife, but it also creates erosion problems and desertification.
+The loss of mangroves not only affects habitats and wildlife but also creates erosion problems and desertification.

-Tentree started working with locals to reforest their mangroves as well as plant fruit trees to provide food for local villages.
+Tentree started working with locals to reforest their mangroves, plus plant fruit trees to provide food for local villages.

 Check out all of the other amazing ways tentree is working to plant trees and help communities.